thunderbird/webext-docs/action.rst

       :name: [``default_area``]
       :type: (`string`)

       Defines the location the action button will appear.
-The default location is :value:`maintoolbar`.
+This will always behave like :value:`maintoolbar`.
+The :value:`tabstoolbar` area should no longer be used.

       Supported values: